Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 3. Filing of applicable GST returns

-Mandatory GST returns – Form GSTR-1 (outward supplies) and Form GSTR-3B (summary return) must be filed as per due dates notified for various taxpayers based on turnover threshold.
+Casual taxpayers must file mandatory GST returns, including Form GSTR-1 (outward supplies) and Form GSTR-3B (summary return), according to the due dates notified for taxpayers based on their turnover threshold.

 4. Claim eligible input tax credits

-All input GST paid on goods or services businesses use for effecting taxable outward supplies can be claimed as input tax credits (subject to conditions and restrictions) for adjustment and reducing net tax liability.
+Businesses can claim input GST paid on goods or services used for making taxable outward supplies as input tax credits.
+However, this is subject to specific conditions and restrictions and helps reduce the net tax liability.

 5. Maintaining accurate, relevant records